Published April 18, 2023 • 7 minute read

 Some states do not require workers’ compensation for businesses with few employees.

-Where to Get Workers’ Compensation
+Where to Get Workers’ Comp

 - Private companies frequently offer more competitive rates and enhanced customer service.